kirandash/react/react-ecosystem/readme.md

     - If the component is unique and there is less amount of code then keep it in js file.
     - If amount of code is more, create separate styled component js file.
     - If component is common and can be reused, create seaparate file and store all styled components in src/todos/user-interface folder.

+### 7.3 Converting CSS modules to Styled components
+1. Move code from .css modules to .js files and delete the css files.
+2. Ex: copy styles of list-wrapper from TodoList.css file to TodoList.js file with styled.div and replace `<div className="list-wrapper">` with `<ListWrapper>`